Rajiv-jha/ECommerce-NPM/ECommerce-ActiveMQ/Dockerhub.md

-Provides ActiveMQ JMS services for the Ecommerce-Java demo.
-See [ECommerce-ActiveMQ](https://github.com/Appdynamics/ECommerce-Docker/tree/master/ECommerce-ActiveMQ) for details of the image, which is based on [ecommerce-java](https://registry.hub.docker.com/u/appdynamics/ecommerce-java/).
+Provides ActiveMQ JMS services for the Ecommerce-Java demo, based on [ecommerce-java](https://github.com/Appdynamics/ECommerce-Docker/blob/master/ECommerce-Java/Dockerhub.md).

 To run: `docker run --rm -it --name jms appdynamics/ecommerce-activemq` and link from other docker images using `--link jms:jms`.
-See [ecommerce-tomcat](https://registry.hub.docker.com/u/appdynamics/ecommerce-tomcat/) for examples.
+See [ecommerce-tomcat](https://github.com/Appdynamics/ECommerce-Docker/blob/master/ECommerce-Tomcat/Dockerhub.md) for examples.